-- NOTE: Download AgFiniti Mobile from the Apple App store. - 8.
-Once the AgFiniti Mobile is open, it will automatically attempt to connect to the InCommand display. - 9.
-Once the InCommand display has been found the display will prompt user to allow connection to happen. - NOTE: This should only happen once per device.
-Once a device has been recognized the device credentials are stored in the display (wait up to a minute after opening the app for this to occur). - 10.
-After pressing the green check mark the mobile device will begin accepting data from the display as it becomes available.
+NOTE: Download AgFiniti Mobile from the Apple App store.

+8. Once the AgFiniti Mobile is open, it will automatically attempt to connect to the InCommand display.

+9. Once the InCommand display has been found the display will prompt user to allow connection to happen.

+NOTE: This should only happen once per device.

+10. After pressing the green check mark the mobile device will begin accepting data from the display as it becomes available.
 The AgFiniti Status Indicator will show a device symbol in the top right corner of the screen.
 Note: If display is logged in to AgFiniti Cloud a cloud symbol will also appear in the AgFiniti Status Indicator.